 When we have a high regard for our own thoughts, our own imaginations, and our own opinions, we are easily led into the clutches of Pride.
 When we cling to the Pride of our ‘own’ understanding, then we will view any Truth that might contradict us, as being false and unwanted!!
-Thus our pride keeps us in a very dangerous state of spiritual darkness.
+Thus our pride is a barrier to God’s Truth.
+Our pride keeps us locked into a very dangerous state of spiritual darkness.

 So we must begin to not think so highly of ourselves than we ought!